lacchain/bndes-network/DEPLOY_NODE.md

 * The installation with ansible provided is compatible with **Ubuntu 18.04** and **Centos7**.
 Despite of that, BNDES installed on **Red Hat**.
 If you want to deploy your node in a different operative system, you can go to the [documentation for Generic Onboarding](https://github.com/lacchain/bndes-network/blob/master/GENERIC_ONBOARDING.md).

+* You can view a video explaining how to do the steps below at: https://www.youtube.com/watch?v=uHyh3YQl_1A

 ## Minimum System Requirements